-A civil partnership can take place at an approved venue of your choice in or outside of the borough or at the register office here in Royal Greenwich or one outside the borough.
+A civil partnership can take place at an approved venue of your choice in or outside of the borough, or at the register office here in Royal Greenwich or one outside the borough.

 Please allow as much time as possible to plan your civil partnership and to clear the legal processes.
-The process of giving notice requires a minimum of 16 days to complete, so it is important that before booking your date you confirm with the superintendent registrar that you can complete the legal process in time for your ceremony.
+The process of giving notice requires a minimum of 16 days to complete, so it's important that before booking your date you confirm with the superintendent registrar that you can complete the legal process in time for your ceremony.

-Please note that in a civil ceremony none of the music, readings, words or performance that form the ceremony can be religious in nature.
+In a civil ceremony none of the music, readings, words or performance that form the ceremony can be religious in nature.
 The content of the ceremony must be agreed in advance with the superintendent registrar attending the ceremony.